Facilitating True Colors

 “Advancing Youth Development”

-In all trainings, Teri synthesizes various areas of research to create a customized learning experience to meet the various and specific needs of each client.
+In all my workshops, I synthesize various areas of research to create a customized learning experience to meet the various and specific needs of each client.
+In other words, I use all I know to give you the result you want.
+It’s as simple as that.

-Teri is a lifetime Kansas City resident and a graduate of the University of Missouri – Kansas City.
-She is married to John L. Brooks.
-They have two sons.
+I’m a lifetime Kansas City resident and a graduate of the University of Missouri – Kansas City.